Equipment Finance Ultimate Guide New Zealand 2026

 💻 IT Equipment Finance

-IT equipment represents 12% of the market but is growing rapidly.
+IT equipment is a growing segment of NZ's equipment finance market.
 Technology equipment has unique considerations due to rapid obsolescence and upgrade cycles.

 Equipment Categories: